Baldur's Gate: Dark Alliance: Pre-release

+Post-release

 Baldur's Gate: Dark Alliance was well received on all four platforms.
-Metacritic records all versions as receiving "generally favorable reviews", with the PlayStation 2 version holding an aggregate score of 87 out of 100, based on twenty-nine reviews; the Xbox version 83 out of 100, based on twenty-five reviews, the GameCube version 79 out of 100, based on ten reviews, and the Game Boy Advance version 76 out of 100, based on seventeen reviews.
+Metacritic records all versions as receiving "generally favorable reviews", with the PlayStation 2 version holding an aggregate score of 87 out of 100, based on twenty-nine reviews; the Xbox version 83 out of 100, based on twenty-five reviews; the GameCube version 79 out of 100, based on ten reviews; and the Game Boy Advance version 76 out of 100, based on seventeen reviews.

 IGN reviewed all four versions of the game.
 David Smith scored the PlayStation 2 version 9.4 out of 10, giving it an "Editor's Award" and calling the Dark Alliance engine "one of the best 3D engines yet devised".
 He dismissed criticisms of the game as a "Diablo clone", arguing the gameplay is much deeper than such a comparison suggests.
 His only criticisms were some anticlimactic boss fights and repetitive music.
-He concluded: "There is honestly not a great deal to complain about here [...]
-Snowblind has put together one of the best engines on PS2 and one of the best hacks in the business, certainly the best a console has ever seen".
+He called Dark Alliance one of the best titles for PS2.
 Kaiser Hwang scored the Xbox version 8.5 out of 10.
-He praised the graphics, but wrote: "What hurts this game's score is the fact that it is almost exactly the same game that was released last year, not that that's a bad thing.
-The game is a fine example of exceptional game-making.
-But an extra level or character, or really any added extras would've been great".
-Fran Mirabella III scored the GameCube version 7.5 out of 10, calling it "a downgrade from the PS2 version".
-He criticized the "bafflingly destroyed frame rate" and commented: "When it was released on the PS2 a year ago, few could believe what Snowblind had pulled off on Sony's stubborn console.
-A year later, and quite magically, High Voltage couldn't get the engine running smoothly on GameCube".
-Craig Harris scored the Game Boy Advance version 8 out of 10, arguing that "even though it's missing a few key elements from the original design it's based upon, Baldur's Gate: Dark Alliance works out very well in portable form".
+He praised the graphics, but was critical that the Xbox version did not add anything new compared to PS2 version released a year earlier.
+Fran Mirabella III scored the GameCube version 7.5 out of 10, criticizing the game's frame rate and called it "a downgrade from the PS2 version".
+Craig Harris scored the Game Boy Advance version 8 out of 10, arguing that although it is missing a few key elements from the original version it's based upon, Baldur's Gate: Dark Alliance works very well in portable form.